spencerthayer/TorchNoteJS/README.md

 ```

 ##Usage
 An important thing to remember when using good encryption standards is to keep all communication hidden.
 In other words keep in mind that more than just the chat itself will need to be obscured.
-With TorchChatJS there are the following vulnerabilities: **connection**, **operating system**, **browser**, **application URL** and finally **passphrase**.
+With TorchNoteJS there are the following vulnerabilities: **connection**, **operating system**, **browser**, **application URL** and finally **passphrase**.

 ####Connection
-TorchChatJS encrypts all messages data through the server and is as strong as your passphrase.
+TorchNoteJS encrypts all messages data through the server and is as strong as your passphrase.
 You should consider all communication through the app to be secure as long as you're confident with your passphrase.

 However if your connection is being monitored and your passphrase is weakit is possible for a skilled cryptographer to intercept your messages.
 You can add additional layers of security using an anonymous VPN and/or TOR.